Autodev-Technologies/INDEX/README.md

 [Halo 2] © Microsoft Corporation.
 [Halo 2 - Cairo Station for INDEX 3] was created under Microsoft's "Game Content Usage Rules" using assets from [Halo 2], and it is not endorsed by or affiliated with Microsoft.

-<h4>Remember that INDEX 3 will be release on August 26th, 2024</h3>
 <h3>© 2022-2024 Indev Technologies | © 2021-2024 Indev Inc | © 2010-2024 Saúl Alejandro</h4>
 <br/>
 </p>